-Pursuant to the Purchase Agreement, we entered into Lock-Up Agreements with certain of our directors and executive officers.
-Subject to certain exceptions, our directors and officers agreed to a lock-up on their respective shares of Common Stock during the period beginning on the Closing Date and ending 90 days after the Closing Date.
+Pursuant to the 2023 PIPE Purchase Agreement, we entered into Lock-Up Agreements with certain of our directors and executive officers.
+Subject to certain exceptions, our directors and officers agreed to a lock-up on their respective shares of Common Stock until 90 days after the closing of the 2023 Private Placement on January 30, 2023.